harryheros/linuxtools/README.md

 - SSH is configured to allow root login and password authentication
 - The detected primary disk is used as the installation target
 - Current network settings are reused for static configuration
+- Default DNS servers are `8.8.8.8` and `1.1.1.1`
+- If `--dns` is provided, those DNS servers are written into the installed system

+---

+## 🌐 Network Configuration

+### Debian
+AutoLinux installs a static `systemd-networkd` configuration using the detected IPv4 settings, optional IPv6 settings, and the selected DNS servers.

+### Ubuntu
+AutoLinux installs a static `netplan` configuration rendered by `systemd-networkd`, disables cloud-init network generation, and writes the selected DNS servers into the installed system.

 ---